 The options available for one to choose are Cement Blocks (6’), Cement Blocks (8’), and Bricks.
 It is advised that before you decide on the type of material you will use, consult with your architect or if you do not have one, give us a call.

-Some materials may cost you less up front, but the maintenance cost will be high, whereas some materials cost more initially but require very less maintenance.
+Some materials may cost you less upfront, but the maintenance cost will be high, whereas some materials cost more initially but require very little maintenance.

 After you have selected the material for the structure, next, you have to choose the material for flooring.
 The options available in the cost calculator are Vitrified, Granite, and Marble + Wood.
 Select the type of flooring you want in the house.

 Similarly to the flooring option above, one can also select the material options for the doors for your home.
 Some materials may cost you a lot more than others but will be more durable and can last the whole life of the building, whereas, others are cheap but might require regular maintenance.
 Do your research and select the option.